-Marinating Marriage
+Marriage Stew

 My fiancée has a favorite condiment.
-She puts it in many recipes, many foods, even things you would not expect.
-Her dark master is Worcestershire sauce.
+She adds it to many meals, even things you would not expect.

 Will our incompatible palates quash future happiness?